advaith1/howtodiscord/docs/bugs/bug-hunter/approve-deny.md

 If a bug can be reproduced on more then one category (e.g. Can be reproduced on Android and iOS), the bug should be denied then resubmited in #general-bug-reports.

-If you are not on the same platform, you can still deny for NAB, intended, duplicate, vague or Electron bug.
+If you are not on the same platform, you can still deny for NAB, intended, dupe, vague, or Electron bug.
 Only CNR must conform to the above table.

 ## Valid deny reasons
 ### Duplicates (Dupe)